Applied Practice Experience (APEx)

 Applied Practice Experience Information and Forms

-• APEx Student Guidelines – A summary of student requirements, responsibilities, and expected deliverables for the APEx.
+• APEx Student Guidelines(.pdf) – A summary of student requirements, responsibilities, and expected deliverables for the APEx.

-• APEx Handbook – A detailed guide outlining the roles and responsibilities of the student, university, and field site throughout the APEx process.
+• APEx Handbook(.pdf) -A detailed guide outlining the roles and responsibilities of the student, university, and field site throughout the APEx process.

 • APEx Learning Agreement – This agreement, completed jointly by the student and preceptor before starting APEx hours, confirms your placement and outlines expectations.
+This can be found on the ACHE Connect portal.

-• APEx MPH Competencies – Documentation detailing the required competencies—at least five total (three foundational and two concentration-specific)—that your APEx deliverables must demonstrate, resulting in a minimum of two tangible products useful to the host site.
+• APEx Competencies(.pdf) – Documentation detailing the required competencies—at least five total (three foundational and two concentration-specific)—that your APEx deliverables must demonstrate, resulting in a minimum of two tangible products useful to the host site.

-• Tips for Finding an APEx – Practical advice and strategies to help you identify and secure an appropriate APEx placement.
+• Tips for Finding an APEx (.pdf) – Practical advice and strategies to help you identify and secure an appropriate APEx placement.

 If you would like more information about our APEx program and its requirements,